tsute/resispart/README.md

 <h4 style="font-weight:bold;color:navy"> Beyound basic R - install R packages </h4>

-Copy and paste the below R package installation codes to install the packaged required by this workshop:
+Copy and paste the below R package installation codes to install the packages that we will be using in this workshop:

 ```R
 if (!requireNamespace("BiocManager", quietly = TRUE))